nikitavoloboev/data/networking/graphql/graphql.md

 - [graphql-santa](https://github.com/prisma-labs/graphql-santa) - GraphQL API framework.
 It takes a code-first approach and brings together a set of tools that provide robust type safety so that if your app compiles, you have a high degree of confidence that it works.
 - [Caliban](https://github.com/ghostdogpr/caliban) - Purely functional library for creating GraphQL backends in Scala.
 - [GraphQL JIT](https://github.com/zalando-incubator/graphql-jit) - GraphQL execution using a JIT compiler.
+- [Herm](https://www.herm.dev/) - Free online workshop on everything you need to build fullstack GraphQL apps with Hasura, Next.js, and Serverless.